osmhpi/Prellblock/README.md

 #### Cross-Compiling for ARM based machines

-For running *prellblock* on a RaspberryPi or similar ARM-based machines, you need to cross compile the blockchain.
+For running Prellblock on a RaspberryPi or similar ARM-based machines, you need to cross compile the blockchain.
 Building fully static binaries can be done via [`cross`](https://github.com/rust-embedded/cross) (this needs Docker to be running):

 ```sh